SQL-GEN: Bridging the Dialect Gap for Text-to-SQL Via Synthetic Data And Model Merging: Methodology

 \subsection{Synthetic Text-to-SQL Data Generation}

 The initial step of SQL-GEN involves creating a pool of simple queries by extracting template question-SQL pairs.
-Building on this, we expand the templates using LLMs and dialect-specific tutorials rather than relying solely on extracted templates.
-After expanding these templates, each one is converted into an actual SQL query, and a corresponding question is generated by passing a sample database to the LLM.
+Building on this, we expand the templates using LLMs and dialect-specific tutorials, rather than relying solely on extracted templates.
+After expanding these templates, each one is converted into an actual SQL query, and a corresponding question is generated using an LLM with the sample database.
 Subsequently, all generated question-SQL pairs, along with their execution results, undergo a quality-checking step to ensure they accurately match each other and effectively extract valuable information from the database.
-Throughout this process, we apply filtering to remove low-quality samples at each step.
+Throughout this process, we apply filtering to remove low-quality samples at each step, to ensure the overall generated data would be high quality.

 \hypertarget{section:seed_template}{\paragraph{Extraction of Seed Templates:}}